jeylites/homebridge-alexabridge/README.md

 # homebridge-alexabridge

+## I have abandoned this approach of integration between Alexa and Homebridge, due to the complexities of adding HA-Bridge to the mix, and have switch to an easier method of integration with a version of homebridge and hap-nodesjs that mimics what HA-Bridge was doing.
+Please see https://github.com/NorthernMan54/homebridge-alexa for instructions on implementing this.

 Amazon Alexa to homebridge interface.
 Using the insecure mode of Homebridge ( -I ) to bridge from Amazon Alexa to homebridge.
 Homebridge instances are autodiscovered at startup by looking for 'hap' devices.
 This is an alpha release of code, and